-- Scenario 1 Extrapolation of current social contact behaviour. - Scenario 2 Contact behaviour similar to September 2020, starting on March 1st, 2021. - Scenario 3 Contact behaviour similar to September 2020, starting on April 1st, 2021. - Scenario 4 Contact behaviour similar to September 2020, starting on May 1st, 2021.
+- Scenario 1 Extrapolation of current social contact behaviour. - Scenario 2 Contact behaviour similar to September 2020, starting on March 1st, 2021 (omitted from this update). - Scenario 3 Contact behaviour similar to September 2020, starting on April 1st, 2021. - Scenario 4 Contact behaviour similar to September 2020, starting on May 1st, 2021.

 Each scenario assumes that the targeted vaccination scheme is followed with an effective coverage of 70%.
-For each scenario's, we include 3 options regarding the VOC:
+For each scenario's, we now include 2 options regarding the VOC:

-- a) Assuming 30% more transmissibility of the 501Y.V1 variant. - b) Assuming 50% more transmissibility of the 501Y.V1 variant. - c) Assuming 70% more transmissibility of the 501Y.V1 variant.
+- a) Assuming 30% more transmissibility of the 501Y.V1 variant. - b) Assuming 50% more transmissibility of the 501Y.V1 variant.